steffest/BassoonTracker/readme.md

   - Pattern breaks and loops (effect D and E6)
   - Speed settings (Effect F)
   - Glissando (Effect E3)
+  - Sample Delay, Cut and Retrigger (Effect E13, E12 and E9)
-  - Sample delay (Effect E13)
+  - Pattern delay (Effect E14)
-- next to the protracker effects, there are per-channel effects for low, mid, high frequency, panning and reverb control
+- next to the Protracker effects, there are per-channel effects for low, mid, high frequency, panning and reverb control
 - mute/solo tracks
 - edit pattern data and sample properties
 - import 8bit WAV, 8SVX and RAW samples (as well as any other format AudioContext can read, like .mp3 and .ogg)